starohit/Learning-JAVA/README.md

           Algorithms: Linear search, Binary search

+          every thing is judt an implementation of array

           Day 2: Linked Lists

           Introduction to linked lists and the difference between arrays and linked lists